 Our Towson, MD, dentist office takes patient education initiatives very seriously.
 We believe that an informed patient is a healthier patient.
 This is why we encourage patients to ask our team members any questions they might have about their dental health or necessary procedures.
 Our staff is here to help you better understand your smile and how to achieve lifelong dental health.
 We are happy to take the time to explain our processes and procedures to you to help you feel more comfortable and informed about your dental care.

 How long does dental sedation last?

-This depends on the type you are given.
+This depends on the type your dentist and anesthesiologist give you.
 The effects of nitrous oxide will begin as soon as we administer the gas and cease when we stop the gas.
-The effects of oral sedation, on the other hand, will take awhile to set it.
+The effects of oral sedation, on the other hand, will take a while to set it.
 We recommend taking the pill about an hour before your appointment.
 It should last throughout your appointment and for some time after.
 In general, the effects of oral sedation will last about 2-8 hours.

 Sedation dentistry is generally safe when a dentist and anesthesiologist perform it.
 The sedatives anesthesiologist use help the patient relax and feel more comfortable throughout the procedure.
 Although sedation dentistry often involves higher levels of anesthesia than other medical procedures, it still carries minimal risks, and serious complications are rare.

 Yes.
 Sedation is generally safer than anesthesia.
 An anesthesiologist can administer sedation in lower doses and with fewer risks.
 The type of sedatives an anesthesiologist uses in sedation dentistry has a very low risk of serious side effects, which makes it a safe option for most patients.
 Also, the anesthesiologist will constantly monitor your vital signs during the procedure to ensure that you remain safe throughout the procedure.

 What can I expect after sedation dentistry?